 If you are among the over-simplifier's of the world and are trying to circumvent the more critical part of proper car leather care by searching for the best in car leather conditioners, you can go to leather conditioning for your car.
 Of course I don't recommend this yet either without educating yourself by reading this page, as this page itself is dedicated to laying the foundation of knowledge so as to help you become an informed consumer and car owner.

 I start with this type of leather as it is the most common of leather finishes.
 Corrected grain leather as the name implies, is leather that is considered to be at the lowest end of finished leathers.
-It has been "corrected" through artificially creating uniformed texture by impressing a desired texture along with aniline dyes, color pigments, and then finished with a clear top-coat.
+It has been "corrected" through artificially creating a uniform texture (or grain) by impressing a desired texture along with aniline dyes, color pigments, and then finished with a clear top-coat.

-So while the material at the heart of this "natural" product does indeed come from nature, the end result has very little left as truly natural.
-The color, texture, and feel have all been altered to create a rather durable and uniformed looking material, which has now been transformed into the leather seat your butt sits against.
+So while the material at the heart of this "natural" product does indeed come from nature, the end result has very little left that is truly natural.
+The color, texture, and feel have all been altered to create a rather durable and uniform looking material, which has now been transformed into the leather seat your butt sits against.

 Full aniline leather gets its name from aniline dyes used to soak leather hides that permeate the leather and give it color.
 These translucent dyes don't mask or completely cover the natural markings, blemishes, scars, or other inconsistency's of the leather hide.
 With that said, only approximately 3% of all hides are finished in this manner as only the finest, blemish free part of any hide will be finished in this manner.